-Retention of Hatchery Steelhead and Shad During Recreational Spring Chinook Fisheries - Recommendation
+Retention of Hatchery Steelhead and Shad During Recreational Spring Chinook Fisheries Recommendation

-Effective March 1-May 15, 2015, the mainstem Columbia River will be open for retention of adipose fin-clipped steelhead and shad ONLY during days and in areas open for retention of adipose fin-clipped spring Chinook.
+Effective March 16 - May 15, 2016, the Columbia River will be open for retention of adipose finclipped steelhead from Buoy 10 to the Highway 395 Bridge and shad from Buoy 10 to Bonneville Dam ONLY during days and in areas open for retention of adipose fin-clipped spring Chinook.

-Beginning May 16 permanent rules resume: hatchery steelhead retention is allowed from the Tongue Point - Rocky Point line upstream to the I-5 Bridge and shad retention is allowed river-wide.
+- Beginning May 16 permanent rules resume: hatchery steelhead retention is allowed from the Tongue Point Rocky Point line upstream to the I-5 Bridge and shad retention is allowed riverwide. - Shad retention upstream of Bonneville will be allowed consistent with permanent regulations (open year round).